mineLdiver/MagnumMerge/HOW.md

 # How it's supposed to work

-## 1. Running histogram diff between two method versions
+## 1. Running ~~histogram~~ Myers diff between two method versions

-Most of the time histogram diff produces more intuitive and context-aware results than Myers, so the end mixin result is more likely to be accurate.
+~~Most of the time histogram diff produces more intuitive and context-aware results than Myers, so the end mixin result is more likely to be accurate.~~

-Also, [java-diff-utils](https://github.com/java-diff-utils/java-diff-utils) implementation of histogram diff operates on ranges, making it easier to isolate instructions which should, for example, be extracted into an `@Inject` method node.
+~~Also, [java-diff-utils](https://github.com/java-diff-utils/java-diff-utils) implementation of histogram diff operates on ranges, making it easier to isolate instructions which should, for example, be extracted into an `@Inject` method node.~~

+Histogram diff has caused some issues, marking entire ranges as changed when there were two simple insertions at the start and the end.

+For now, Myers seems to give better results.

 Things to consider:
   - Operand stack (implemented, need to implement diff for groups)